Turingraph/JOCR/doc/code_of_conduct.md

 Non Serious Rule list

 1. 1st, 2nd and 3rd rules of Additional Python Coding Convention section
-2. 6th, 7th and 8th rules of Python Function Naming Convention section
+2. 6th, 7th, 8th and 9th rules of Python Function Naming Convention section

 Note that it is allow to violate some of our coding convention rule in the "Non Serious Rule" list, but it is recommended to follow our rule as much as possible.
 Anyone who want to contribute our project can help us write script that convert our code, such that it follow our coding convention automatically.

+# Additional Resource

 Here is the following resource to learn more about our project
-1.	`doc/` about our project.
+1.	`README.md` about our project.
 1.	`doc_user/` about how to user our project.
 It is under development process.
 3.	`doc/README.md` about meaning of each md files in `doc/` directory.
-3.	`doc/folder_structure.md` about the folder structure of our project.
+4.	`doc/folder_structure.md` about the folder structure of our project.